codio/knowledge/source/instructors/authoring/assessments/free-text.rst

 1. Select the assignment.

-2. Find the student you want to grade and click the number under **Points** to view the list of all assessments in the assignment for the student.
+2. Find the student you want to grade and click the number under **Points** to view all assessments in the assignment.

    .. image:: /img/guides/freetext-grading.png
       :alt: Free Text Grading